 - Safety Promotion from Flight School Aviation SMS

 Regarding the regular topics, be creative.
-Choose a few favorite regulars and use other topics when you have a brain-fog.
-Examples of as a monthly newsletter activities may include:
+Choose a few favorite regulars and use other topics when you have brain fog.
+Examples of monthly newsletter activities may include:

 - Safety cartoon;

 - Short safety quiz or survey;

 - Few words from the accountable executive (for continued visible commitment to safety);